mosajjal/h3/README.md

 * A working mainline (4.9rc1) with Systemd support and /lib/modules directory included.
 Almost everything works with this kernel, including Ethernet, HDMI, USB, OTG, etc. Although I got "out of range" error while testing it with OPI-PC and Nano Pi M1.
 It's supposed to work with OPI-PC+.
 TV out is not tested either.

 UPDATE : DO NOT USE 4.9RC1.
-4.10 is gonna be so much better.
-I'm adding a patched U-Boot and a simplefb for it as well. stay tuned
+4.12 is gonna be so much better.
+Look at [This](https://linux-sunxi.org/Linux_mainlining_effort) page to see how the mainline kernel is developing for Allwinner products.

 The patches are coming from here: [Jean-François Moine's blog](http://moinejf.free.fr/opi2/)